Play is the young child's "work"

 In the Waldorf Kindergarten foundations are laid for later learning and healthy development; including life-long physical, social, emotional, intellectual and spiritual growth.

-The journey through the incredible milestones from Birth to the age of Seven is supportend at Waldorf Kindergartens throughout the world.
-At Raphaeli Playgroup nurtures 2 to 4 year olds through the initial phases of walking, talking and thinking, While in Kindergarten, we create the opportunity for 4 to 6 year old minds to explore the world and develop their capacities through ‘Creative Play”.
+The journey through the incredible milestones from Birth to the age of Seven is supported at Waldorf Kindergartens throughout the world.
+Raphaeli Olive Tree class nurtures 3 & 4 year old’s through the initial phases of walking, talking and thinking, While in our Coral Tree class, we create the opportunity for 5 & 6 year old minds to explore the world and develop their capacities through ‘Creative Play”.
 Children going into Grade 1 need to turn 6 before the 1st of November while in Kindergarten.

 In both classes an atmosphere of loving warmth and guidance that promotes joy, wonder and reverence are the inner qualities that support the healthy growth and development of young children.